 Humboldt’s trademark was the web of connections he drew around whatever he was observing.
 Nature, he insisted, could not be grasped in the slices and pieces into which other scientists chopped it but only as a whole.
 He looked at each specimen, whether a plant or a human institution, in its relation to global patterns of earth, weather, and human behavior.
 Such a perspective called for not only information but imagination and emotion as well.
-His works are as full of poetic description as they are of data.
+His works are as full of poetry as they are of data.

 Humboldt was the first to note that cutting down a forest set off a cascade of environmental problems, triggering the loss of topsoil, the rapid runoff of rainwater, the flooding of rivers, the drying up of springs, the decline of agriculture.
 He observed how the farming of single crops for trade, such as indigo in Peru, ruined the soil ‘like a mine,’ and impoverished the people.
 “He debated nature, ecological issues, imperial power and politics in relation to each other.
 He criticized unjust land distribution, monocultures, violence against tribal groups and indigenous work conditions” (105).